Chef K.N. Vinod

 A true culinary ambassador, Chef Vinod has represented India at Indian Food Festivals across the globe, including the one that brought him to the United States.
 In 1985, he led a team of chefs to the Festival of India held in collaboration with the Smithsonian Institution, and has been serving authentic and innovative Indian cuisine in the states ever since.
 Vinod's restaurants have also had the honor of collaborating and participating in the prestigious Silk Road and Folklife Festivals organized by the Smithsonian, where they catered to 4000+ people a day on the National Mall.
 Ever since, he has been a frequent guest at Smithsonian Resident Associate Programs where he shares his culinary knowledge.

 Chef Vinod has recently had his national TV debut on Food Network’s ‘Beat Bobby Flay’.
 He has also appeared on TV channels such as: Fox TV, Channel 9 WUSA, Channel 7 WJLA and TV Asia doing cooking demonstrations and has been a judge at many cooking competitions.
-In addition, Chef regularly teaches volunteer classes at DC Central Kitchen, and is also a member of the Chef Network at the World Central Kitchen.
+Chef Vinod has recently joined the DC Central Kitchen's board of directors and is also a member of the Chef Network at the World Central Kitchen